-We've been on a quest for the perfect burger in The Woodlands.
-Similar to our quest for the perfect pizza in The Woodlands, this has taken a lot of time, and a lot of failed attempts to get it right.
+We've been on a quest for the best burger in The Woodlands.
+Similar to our quest for the best pizza in The Woodlands, this has taken a lot of time, and a lot of failed attempts to get it right but somebody has to do it.
 But we finally succeeded with the pizza, when we first dined at Crust Pizza in Panther Creek.
 The perfect burger, however, seems to be alluding us - or maybe we're just being too judgmental.
 After all, we enjoyed Coal Burger, and really liked the burgers at Hubbel and Hudson's Kitchen, while the burgers at Crescent Moon were dissapointing.
 Maybe we just need to go sample them all again.
 Can we get a volunteer to come along?
 Point is, in our quest, we made a stop in at Beck's Prime and, well... we're still searching.
 Not that it was bad, it really was pretty good!
 It just wasn't the perfect burger.
-Grub Burger in Research Forest while a bit pricey, has a good burger and our top pick for their Jive Turkey Burger.
+Grub Burger in Research Forest while a bit pricey, has a good burger and our top pick for the best Turkey Burger in The Woodlands.

 Okay, let me just get this off of my chest right now - burger joints, take note; please don't put your veggies (lettuce, tomatoes, onions) under the patty.
 Yes, of course I understand why you do it, the bottom of the bun is usually thinner, therefore more susceptible to possibly soaking up the juices of the patty and subsequent squishiness or crumbling.
 But if you're serving your burger on a quality bun, this likely won't occur and in the meantime, my burger won't fall apart in my hand every time I take a bite.
 Think about it: I've got four fingers controlling the top of the burger while the whole thing pivots on my thumb below.
 Take a bite, it all s Lides to one side or the other, or out of the bun completely.
 But I digress...